MateodeSierra/MooveITChallengeMateoDS/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.
 (Guide made for Windows10)

 ### Server and Client Installation